-Completion of Field Experience Activity: Internship, Practicum, Action Research or Other program completion.
+Completion of Field Experience Activity: Internship, Practicum, Action Research or Other Approved PK-12 School Related Activity, Decision Point 3.

+Candidates must successfully complete their field experiences before being assessed for program completion.
 Based on the candidate's performance and input from the university supervisor and off-campus supervisor, if applicable, the university supervisor assigns a grade for the field experience activity.
 The candidate is required to have a minimum grade of "B" in the field experience before being allowed to proceed to the program completion decision point.